10-year-old entrepreneur goes beyond Barbies

 Since Graham started on her journey, she has spent countless hours wrapping Barbies and writing handwritten motivational notes to each girl.
 She says the supplies add up, so she created something to help with the expenses.

 “These are earrings that I make.
 We buy the fabric from local craft stores,” said Graham.
-“We use the money from the earnings to pay for the wrapping paper.”
+“We use the money from the earrings to pay for the wrapping paper.”

 With the help of her mother, she organized a photo shoot for the earrings at Le Bebe Chic Boutique in Chesapeake.